enginBozkurt/LidarObstacleDetection/README.md

 ## Final Notes
-This project is inspired by Udacity Sensor Fusion Engineer Nanodegree
+This project is inspired by Udacity Sensor Fusion Engineer Nanodegree course.